miraliumre/bios/challenges/3.advanced/load_me_from_the_rom/hints/README.md

 # Hints for Load Me From The ROM

-This challenge requires you to write a BIOS (or bootblock)[^bb] from scratch for the PCWare IPM41-D3 motherboard that, when the PC is powered on, sends any message to the serial port.
+This challenge requires you to write a BIOS (or bootblock)[^bb] from scratch that, when the PC is powered on, sends any message to the serial port.

 Contrary to what many may think, it is entirely possible to write a BIOS from scratch (Coreboot is there to prove my point), and it is _not as difficult_